New study aims to sharpen diagnosis of rare brain disease

 Summary

-This study looks at two different lab tests to see which one is better at diagnosing a rare autoimmune disease called MOGAD, which affects the nerves.
-Researchers will test 240 adults who are suspected of having MOGAD, as well as people with other nerve conditions, to compare the accuracy of the two tests.
-The goal is to improve diagnosis and help doctors choose the right treatment.
+This study looks at two different lab tests (live-cell and fixed-cell) to see which one is better at diagnosing MOGAD, a rare autoimmune disease that affects the brain and nerves.
+Researchers will test 240 adults who are suspected of having MOGAD, along with people who have other similar conditions, to measure how accurate each test is.
+The goal is to find the best way to diagnose MOGAD in China and improve patient care.

 Disclaimer Read more